Responsible Energy Briefing: When molecules can't move

 Route optionality: Yanbu and the limits of the bypass

 But the pipeline is not the binding constraint.
 Yanbu's export terminals are.
 Nominal loading capacity at the port runs to around 4.5 million barrels a day; tested operational capacity is closer to four million.
-Under prolonged disruption, analysts estimate effective throughput approaching four million barrels a day — a substantial achievement, though still significantly below what the pipeline can now deliver.
+Under prolonged disruption, analysts estimate effective throughput approaching four million barrels a day.
+A substantial achievement, though still significantly below what the pipeline can now deliver.

 The lesson is not that Yanbu doesn't matter.
 It matters enormously, and Saudi Arabia has moved fast to maximise it.
 The lesson is that the terminal, not the pipe, is where the system is actually constrained.
 The bypass exists; the export capacity to fully match it does not.